McCulloughRT/kmeans-js/README.md

 }
 ~~~~
 Where 'data' is an N dimensional array of cluster assignments index matched to your input data, and centroids is a KxN dimensional matrix of cluster centroid locations.
+### classify()

-Finally, one additional method 'classify()' is available to allow you to use your trained model to classify new data on the fly with very low computational cost, relative to initial clustering.
+One additional method 'classify()' is available to allow you to use your trained model to classify new data on the fly with very low computational cost.

 Simply call the classify method on an already trained model and pass in a vector with the same dimensionality as the model.
 An index value representing the assigned cluster is returned synchronously.
 ~~~~
 classifiedPoint = model.classify([0.2, 4, 2.3, ...
 K]);
 // returns an index value of cluster assignment